American Gold Eagle Coins

-The 1-oz Gold Eagle has a $50 legal tender value, the 1/2-oz Gold Eagle $25; the 1/4-oz $10 and the 1/10-oz $5.
+The 1/2-oz Gold Eagle has a face value of $25; the 1/4-oz $10 and the 1/10-oz $5.
 All four American Gold Eagle sizes carry the same design and are minted at the US Mint’s West Point facility.

-Since their introduction in 1986, more than sixteen million Gold Eagles have been sold.
+Since their introduction in 1986, somewhere near 20 million 1-oz Gold Eagles have been sold.
 Because American Eagle Gold Bullion Coins (their official name) are the world’s best-selling gold bullion coins, they provide instant liquidity.
 Still, the Krugerrand is probably the world’s best known gold bullion coin.

 American Gold Eagles are 22-karat gold, which means they contain 91.6% gold and 8.4% of a copper-silver alloy.
 Because Gold Eagles are 22-karat, many investors incorrectly believe that Gold Eagles have less than an ounce of gold.
 This is not so.